 It is a component of milk protein and has the highest bio-availability rating amongst all proteins.
-Milk protein is 20% Whey & 80% Casein.
-It is quickly absorbed by the body.
+Milk protein is 20 percent whey and 80 percent casein, which is quickly absorbed by the body.

 The quantity of protein provided by a glass of milk is low and hence a large quantum has to be consumed to meet the daily demand.
-Therefore whey protein powders present as a protein source in protein mixes helps to meet the need for this nutrient and to formulate various protein supplements.
+Therefore, to meet the need whey protein powders present in protein mixes are needed to formulate various protein supplements.

 It contains all essential amino acids and is a good quality protein source for vegetarians.